pielstroem/statistics_for_humanists/_posts/2021-07-25-Binomial_Test.md

 In the categorial data set I introduced in the past chapter, there were 8 females and 2 males.
 In research we often deal with proportions like this one.
 And as often, we have to ask ourselves if that proportion means something.
 When observing proportions, the important question is often:

-> Is this proportion only a result of random chance, or have other effects influenced it?
+> Is this proportion a result of random chance only, or has it been influenced by other effects?

 8 Females and 2 males in one group at first glace look like the result of a selection process that preferred one side.
 With a 5:5 distribution we would be less suspicious.
 However, if the people in the sample were selected by random chance only and there is a 50% chance for each single person to be female, it is actually not that likely to end up exactly at 5:5.
-And if you toss a coin 10 times, 8 heads is not an impossible result actually.
+And if you toss a coin 10 times, 8 heads is not an impossible result.
 So what to do with our suspicion that 8 out of ten is too extreme a result to believe in random chance?

 ## Null hypothesis and p value